Ismail Kadare: Awards

-He won the 2019 Park Kyong-ni Prize, from a list of 350 writers, for his literary works during his career.
-It is an international award based in South Korea.
+Kadare won the 2019 Park Kyong-ni Prize, an international award based in South Korea, for his literary works during his career.

-That year Kadare was also named Grand Officer (Grand officier) of the Legion of Honor by a special decree of French Prime Minister Emmanuel Macron, and thus was ranked among the 250 world-renowned personalities honored by France.
-The Legion of Honor is the highest state title awarded by France.
+In 2023, Kadare won the America Award in Literature for a lifetime contribution to international writing.
+That year he was also named Grand Officer (Grand officier) of the Legion of Honour by a special decree of French president Emmanuel Macron, and thus was ranked among the 250 world-renowned personalities honoured by France.
+The Legion of Honour is the highest state title awarded by France.

 Kadare was nominated for the 2020 Neustadt International Prize for Literature (described as the "American Nobel") in the United States by Bulgarian writer Kapka Kassobova.
 He was selected as the 2020 laureate by the Prize's jury.
 He won the 2020 Neustadt International Prize for Literature.
 In his acceptance speech, he observed: "There is no room for literature in the Marxist vision of the future world."
 His nominating juror wrote: "Kadare is the successor of Franz Kafka.
 No one since Kafka has delved into the infernal mechanism of totalitarian power and its impact on the human soul in as much hypnotic depth as Kadare."

-He also won the 2020 Prozart Award, given by the International Literature Festival "PRO-ZA Balkan," for his contributions to the development of the literature in Balkans.
+Kadare won the 2020 Prozart Award, given by the PRO-ZA Balkan International Literature Festival, for his contributions to the development of literature in the Balkans.

-Kadare has received the President of the Republic of Albania "Honor of the Nation" Decoration, and the French state order "Cross of the Legion of Honor".
-He is also a member of the Academy of Albania, the Berlin Academy of Arts, and the Mallarmé Academy, and was awarded honorary doctorates in 1992 from the University of Grenoble III in France, in 2003 from the University of Pristina in Kosovo, and in 2009 from the University of Palermo in Italy.
+Kadare received the President of the Republic of Albania "Honor of the Nation" Decoration, and the French state order "Cross of the Legion of Honor".
+He was also a member of the Academy of Albania, the Berlin Academy of Arts, and the Mallarmé Academy, and was awarded honorary doctorates in 1992 from the University of Grenoble III in France, in 2003 from the University of Pristina in Kosovo, and in 2009 from the University of Palermo in Italy.

-Kadare has been nominated for the Nobel Prize in Literature 15 times.
-He has stated that the press has spoken about him being a potential Nobel Prize winner so much, that "many people think that I’ve already won it".
+Kadare was nominated for the Nobel Prize in Literature 15 times.
+He stated that the press spoke about him being a potential Nobel Prize winner so much, that "many people think that I've already won it".

+In 2023 Kadare was granted citizenship of Kosovo.